TUW-GEO/gldas/docs/download.rst

 After that you can use the command line program ``gldas_download`` together with your username and password.

-For example to download all GLDAS Noah v2.1 Images (3-hourly)
+For example to download all GLDAS Noah v2.1 Images (3-hourly) in the period from June 3 to 6 2018 into the local directory `/tmp`, you'd call (with your username and password):

 .. code::